 As an example, consider fused silica (amorphous SiO2), which is the basis of silica fibers.
 The infrared absorption edge of silica is at approximately 2 μm; the propagation losses already rise substantially at wavelength longer than 1.7 μm (see Figure 1).

 The observed infrared absorption edge is related to the stretching mode of Si–O bonds, which has a wavenumber of ≈1100 cm−1.
 Single-phonon absorption would thus require an optical wavelength of roughly 9 μm.
 Due to multi-phonon processes, significant absorption begins already for wavelengths below 2 μm.
 Although that absorption is still very weak compared to the absorption in the mid-infrared, it is strong enough e.g. to prohibit the use of silica fibers for long-distance signal transmission at 1.8 μm and beyond.

-Depending on the used fiber fabrication process, the silica glass can be more or less contaminated with water, which leads to hydroxyl (OH) groups.
-The fundamental resonance of the OH groups corresponds to wavelengths of ≈2.75 μm, and the second overtone at ≈1.38 μm falls into the intrinsic low-loss window of silica, forming a more or less prominent absorption peak, which can be detrimental for optical fiber communications in the 1.5-μm spectral region.
+Depending on the used fiber fabrication process, the silica glass can be somewhat contaminated with water, which leads to hydroxyl (OH) groups.
+The fundamental resonance of the OH groups corresponds to wavelengths of ≈2.75 μm, and the second overtone at ≈1.38 μm falls into the intrinsic low-loss window of silica, forming an absorption peak, which can be detrimental for optical fiber communications in the 1.5-μm spectral region.
 The third harmonic is related to a peak at ≈0.95 μm, which can be relevant in other applications.
 These “OH overtone absorption peaks” constitute extrinsic losses, which can be minimized by resorting to fabrication techniques which lead to a minimum hydroxyl content of the material.

 The intrinsic multi-phonon absorption related to the Si–O bond limits the applicability of silica fibers for infrared optics.
 Therefore, one may resort to chalcogenide fibers, for example, which are made from heavier constituents, leading to lower vibration frequencies and therefore correspondingly longer infrared absorption edges.
 The articles on mid-infrared fibers and infrared optics give more details.